 - Give them extra love: No matter how ill your baby is, all they sometimes need is those extra hugs, cuddles, and kisses.
 Your warmth can work like magic.

-- Solid foods such as cereal mix, yogurt, applesauce also reduce the pain.
+- Solid foods such as cereal mix, yogurt, and applesauce also reduce the pain.
 Teething causes bleeding of gums, and there can be a bluish lump in the mouth.
 You need not worry about it; just use a cool wet cloth to reduce the effect.

 - Avoid numbing agents.
-The US Food and Drug Administration (FDA) (6) warns against using teething gels and rubbing alcohol on your baby’s gums as it numbs the baby’s throat and makes swallowing difficult.
+The US Food and Drug Administration (FDA) (6) warns against using teething gels or soothing gels and rubbing alcohol on your baby’s gums as it numbs the baby’s throat and makes swallowing difficult.
 It also warns against using topical numbing agents as it puts babies at the risk of reduced oxygen levels in the blood.

 - The FDA also warns against the use of herbal or homeopathic teething gels (7).
 Their ingredients can cause heart problems and drowsiness.